lucamazzza/vimt/README.md

 </p>

 > [!NOTE]
-> Currently paused, about to be resumed in a couple of weeks
+> Currently paused, about to be resumed in January 2027

 What is it?
 -----------